MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat/list-2/even-odd.md.txt

-Return an list that contains the exact same numbers as the given list, but rearranged so that all the even numbers come before all the odd numbers.
+Return a list that contains the exact same numbers as the given list, but rearranged so that all the even numbers come before all the odd numbers.
 Other than that, the numbers can be in any order.
 You may modify and return the given list, or make a new list.

 ```
 even_odd([1, 0, 1, 0, 0, 1, 1]) -> [0, 0, 0, 1, 1, 1, 1]